NexPlayer/Android-SDK/advanced.md

 | Name  | Description                                                                |
 |-------|----------------|
 | strEngineLibName | The relevant engine library name as a string. |

-#### static native int initDRMManagerMulti (Object nexPlayerHandle,String strEngineLibName) [static]

-Internal use only.
-Please do not use.

 ### HTTPRetrieveDataManager Class Reference